zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

 4. DataCleaner job to delete old job status and reports.
 It is optional for reducing storage consumption.

 5. The web job schedule is more frequent than our expected job frequency in case of any failure.
-Therefore, the job may retry a couple of times, need check the schedule or existing log in code.
+The job may retry a couple of times, but the schedule check and log file will ensure only one job is executed.

     Job Type         | Schedule          | Lock File        | Description
     ---------------- | ----------------- | ---------------- | -----------------------------------